 Multinational conglomerate holding company Berkshire Hathaway wholly owns several well-known companies like GEICO, Kraft Heinz Co. and Fruit of the Loom and owns a significant chunk of other successful companies.
 Berkshire Hathaway also manages Berkshire Hathaway HomeServices, a real estate brokerage franchise network.

 When Warren Buffett first bought shares of Berkshire Hathaway — with the intent of eventually taking over the company — he paid about $7.50 per share.
-Today, Berkshire Hathaway shares are trading at over $300,000.
+Today, Berkshire Hathaway shares are trading at around $430,000.

 One Superbowl Ticket (and then some)

 At the time of the Great Recession, the average ticket to Super Bowl XLI cost around $900.
 A budget of $1,000 could maybe also get you snacks at the stadium.